 Key Ingredients

 - Another key ingredient is farfalle pasta.
 Traditional Kasha Varnishkes recipes use egg noodles shaped like bow ties.
-I’ve replaced the egg bows with Jovial Brown Rice Farfalle, which looks the same and tastes delicious.
-It's both gluten and egg-free.
+I've replaced the egg bows with Jovial Brown Rice Farfalle, which looks the same and tastes delicious.
+It's gluten and egg-free.

 Ingredients

-- Toasted buckwheat, whole granulated kasha
+- Toasted buckwheat kasha

 - Olive oil or avocado oil